-What a restructured Minor League system could mean for teams lost in the shuffle
+What a restructured minor league system could mean for teams lost in the shuffle

 Haug spent the summer trying to get the franchise through it.
 The Cougars furloughed the majority of their staff.
 They rented out the ballpark to anyone who thought it might suit their needs — for everything from drive-by graduations to dog shows.

 At some point, rumblings of restructuring bubbled up again.
-Haug knew the powers that be would probably try to get the Cougars’ affiliate at the time, the Diamondbacks, a Class-A team closer to Arizona.
+Haug knew the powers that be would probably try to get the Cougars’ affiliate at the time, the Diamondbacks, a Class A team closer to Arizona.
 He looked around the majors and the Midwest, and he started counting teams.
 Beloit had a new ballpark.
 The Quad Cities team had a good relationship with the Royals.
 The South Bend Cubs were, well, Cubs.

 “Maybe a month or so before it was announced, we felt like we kind of saw the writing on the wall,” Haug said.